j-a-c/waresim/README.md

   * _Shortest_: An implementation of Dijkstra's algorithm.
 9. _Order_: The order generation algorithm to use.
   * _Rand_: An random algorithm that has a 50% chance of generating an order, and selects a random bin from which that order must be fulfilled.
+10. _Contention_: The contention handling algorithm to use.
+  * _Backoff_: Selects the worker with the smaller ID to back off from the worker with the larger ID.
-10. _Decay_: Decay factory for the heat window.
+11. _Decay_: Decay factory for the heat window.
 Should be (1-c), where c is a small constant such as 10^-6 or 10^-9 (see Mining of Massive Datasets - RLU (2013)).
 Tune depending on on fast spots should 'cool off'.

 Dependencies
 -------